achenalia/MPoxEval/README.md

-# AI Monkey-Pox Evaluation Project
+# AI Monkey-Pox Evaluation Project (v1.0.0, re-work coming soon!)

 ## Overview
 Welcome to the AI Monkey-Pox Evaluation Project!
 This project is a local CLI tool which utilizes an Artificial Neural Network to assess symptoms and provide recommendations on Monkey-Pox testing through user input and machine learning to make predictions regarding the patient's monkey-pox risk and whether to seek medical attention based on their responses